Will premiums increase this year more than in previous years?

 U.S. health care spending has generally grown far faster than inflation since the federal government began tracking the data in 1960.
 In recent years, health care costs are increasing at slower rates than they have in the past.

 According to a January 2013 study by the Kaiser Family Foundation and the Altarum Institute’s Center for Sustainable Health Spending, “the decline in health spending growth in recent years was fully expected given what was happening more broadly in the economy.”

-At the same, the health care reform law will greatly expand access to insurance, broaden insurance benefits and guarantee coverage for pre-existing medical conditions—all of which bring significant new costs to the health insurance system.
+At the same, the health care reform law has greatly expanded access to insurance, broadened benefits and added taxes and fees—all of which bring significant new costs to the health insurance system.

 Under the reform law, health insurance companies must spend at least 80 percent of consumers’ premiums (85 percent for large employer coverage) on medical care and making improvements to the quality of health care.
 If these thresholds are not met, health insurance companies must pay back money that was over-collected in the form of rebates to consumers.

 Each year health insurance premiums are also subject to a robust review process by state insurance regulators.
 This consumer protection process ensures that rates are set based on evidence and established actuarial standards.

 Do health insurance companies cover pre-existing conditions now?

 Health insurance companies have long provided coverage for even the costliest pre-existing medical conditions.
 Over 90 percent of health insurance in the U.S. has traditionally been provided by employers or public-private partnership—“group” settings in which everyone who applies receives coverage without exclusions for pre-existing conditions.